Frequency selective surface

-A frequency-selective surface (FSS) is any thin, repetitive surface (such as the screen on a microwave oven) designed to reflect, transmit or absorb electromagnetic fields based on the frequency of the field.
-In this sense, an FSS is a type of optical filter or metal-mesh optical filters in which the filtering is accomplished by virtue of the regular, periodic (usually metallic, but sometimes dielectric) pattern on the surface of the FSS.
-Though not explicitly mentioned in the name, FSS's also have properties which vary with incidence angle and polarization as well - these are unavoidable consequences of the way in which FSS's are constructed.
-Frequency-selective surfaces have been most commonly used in the radio frequency region of the electromagnetic spectrum and find use in applications as diverse as the aforementioned microwave oven, antenna radomes and modern metamaterials.
+A frequency-selective surface (FSS) is a thin, repetitive surface (such as the screen on a microwave oven) designed to reflect, transmit or absorb electromagnetic fields based on the frequency of the field.
+In this sense, an FSS is a type of optical filter or metal-mesh optical filter in which the filtering is accomplished by virtue of the regular, periodic (usually metallic, but sometimes dielectric) pattern on the surface of the FSS.
+Though not explicitly mentioned in the name, FSSs also have properties which vary with incidence angle and polarization as well; these are unavoidable consequences of the way in which FSSs are constructed.
+Frequency-selective surfaces have been most commonly used in the radio signals of the electromagnetic spectrum and find use in applications as diverse as the aforementioned microwave oven, antenna radomes and modern metamaterials.
 Sometimes frequency selective surfaces are referred to simply as periodic surfaces and are a 2-dimensional analog of the new periodic volumes known as photonic crystals.

 Many factors are involved in understanding the operation and application of frequency selective surfaces.
-These include analysis techniques, operating principles, design principles, manufacturing techniques and methods for integrating these structures into space, ground and airborne platforms.
+These include analysis techniques, operating principles, design principles, manufacturing techniques and methods for joining these structures into space, ground and airborne platforms.